Gaurav3251/ADA-implementations/README.md

 # ADA-implementations

-Implemented different popular strategies listed under Design and Analysis of Algorithms like: Backtracking on Graph Coloring Problem, Dynamic Programming on 0/1 Knapsack Problem, Divide and Conquer on Large Integer Multiplication and Greedy strategy on Job or Club Assignment Problem
+Implemented different popular strategies listed under Design and Analysis of Algorithms like:-

+1. Divide and Conquer on Large Integer Multiplication
+2. Greedy strategy on Job or Club Assignment Problem
+3. Backtracking on Graph Coloring Problem
+4. Dynamic Programming on 0/1 Knapsack Problem